ebchang/Data-Mining--Politics/Naive_Bayes/README_Naive_Bayes.txt

 The input is going to be a file.

+### NOTE: Change file name location on line 21.

 I have put in the two files in the same folder called politics.csv and politics_Trimmed.csv